 Even in normal times senators were in a difficult position.
 Although the senate still retained important powers, and was required to deliberate on weighty matters, ambitious senators were now dependant upon the princeps for high office. it was natural that they should try to vote strictly according to the wishes of the emperor.
-This rather undermined the purpose of this institution, and in frustration Tiberius, for example, tried to conceal his own opinions on subjects which came before the senate, so that a proper debate could take place.
+This rather undermined the purpose of the senate, and in frustration Tiberius, for example, tried to conceal his own opinions on subjects which came before it, so that a proper debate could take place.
 This only made senators believe that he was trying to trap them into indiscretions.

 The events following the murder of Caligula showed up the real powerlessness of the senate as a political institution.
 On news of the murder the senate immediately began discussing restoring the Republic.
 The Praetorian Guard, however, had acclaimed Gaius’ uncle Claudius as emperor and the senate had no choice but to acquiesce.

-However, the emperors needed the senate.
-This body was the fount of legitimacy; all their offices and titles had been voted to them by the senate, and it was this fact that made the emperors’ position legal in the eyes of the Roman people.
-Moreover most of the emperors’ generals, governors, ministers and high officials were senators; he relied on their good service, and he was not disappointed.The majority of senators gave loyal and distinguished service, and even under the worst of rulers the empire continued to run smoothly.
+The emperors needed the senate, however.
+This body was the fount of legitimacy; all the emperors’ offices and titles had been voted to them by the senate, and it was this fact that made the emperors’ position legal in the eyes of the Roman people.
+Moreover most of the emperors’ generals, governors, ministers and high officials were senators; he relied on their loyalty and good service, and he was not often disappointed.The majority of senators gave distinguished service, and even under the worst of rulers the empire continued to run smoothly.
 Finally, all the emperors at this period themselves came from the oldest and most prominent of the senatorial nobility – the Julian and Claudian clans, and the other ancient families to which they were related.
 It was unthinkable that they should do away with their own class.

 The environment in which the emperor lived also gave another group some political importance – the Roman mob.

-The emperors were frequently to be seen in public.
+The emperors were regularly to be seen in public.
 They presided over games in the amphitheatre and races in the Circus Maximus; they took a central role in the festivities and rites of the state religion; they attended meetings of the senate; and some of them even visited public baths, mingling with fellow citizens on terms approaching equality.
-It is difficult for us today o imagine, removed as we are from the environment in which the politics of the principate took place, what it must have been like for an emperor and his entourage to be greeted by a huge and unruly crowd, angry at some policy or other that they had instigated.
-What is clear that emperors were indeed as careful as they could be to keep on the right side of the Roman mob.
+It is difficult for us today to imagine, removed as we are from the environment in which the politics of the principate took place, what it must have been like for an emperor and his entourage to be greeted by a huge and unruly crowd, angry at some policy or other.
+What is clear is that emperors were indeed as careful as they could be to keep on the right side of the Roman mob.
 Caligula once joked, “would that the Roman people had but one throat”.
 This points to the fact that, whereas he could threaten senators and other individuals into obedience, the mob was beyond his control.

 The provinces and frontiers under the Julio-Claudians

 Despite the personal failings of the Julio-Claudian emperors, the empire as a whole continued to be well governed.
 Peace prevailed throughout the provinces.
-The system which Augustus had established, by which senior army officers and provincial governors were appointed and promoted on the emperor’s say so (though from a very narrow group within society, mostly senators, some equestrians), ensured a generally high standard of administration.
-Senior officials were well paid, discouraging corrupt practices; and provincials – especially the elites of the towns and cities of the empires – could make their complaints heard in Rome if a governor was notably corrupt or incompetent.
+The system which Augustus had established, by which senior army officers and provincial governors were appointed and promoted on the emperor’s say-so (though from a very narrow group within society, mostly senators, some equestrians), ensured a generally high standard of administration.
+Senior officials were well paid, discouraging corrupt practices; and provincials – especially the elites of the towns and cities of the empires – could take their complaints to the emperor if a governor was notably corrupt or incompetent.

 In the first century of the empire Roman citizenship began to spread widely amongst the subject peoples of the empire.
-The ruling classes also began to fill up with men from provincial families.
-Men from Spain were admitted into the senate in Augustus’ time (though he did try to keep the senate a mostly Italian body), and Claudius was the first emperor to promote Gauls from north of the Alps (i.e from amongst those who were descended from Rome’s ancestral enemies, the tribes of modern-day France) to the senate.
+The ruling classes (equestrians and senators) also began to fill up with provincial families.
+Men from Spain were admitted into the senate in Augustus’ time (though he did try to keep the senate a mostly Italian body), and Claudius was the first to promote Gauls from north of the Alps (i.e from amongst those who were descended from Rome’s ancestral enemies, the tribes of modern-day France) to the senate.

 A war with the Parthian empire also broke out in Nero’s reign, over control of the kingdom of Armenia.
 The successes of Nero’s general Corbulo soon brought Parthia to the negotiating table and Armenia back into Rome’s sphere of influence.